Small Business SEO Packages Plus Digital Marketing

 If you’d rather use a video ad in place of the image, I offer cost-effective short sales videos, too.

 Your Facebook ad spend isn’t included in this, as that varies within the limits you set.
 A minimum ad budget of £75 per month is recommended.
 Ad budgets over £1,000 per month will need extra management — please contact me for prices.

 Most sites have measurable goals, like converting visitors to customers.
 However, DIY web design tends to leave this to chance.
 Professional web designers study which design features tend to increase conversion rates.
 We use that to design funnels that guide site visitors towards conversion.

 There’s still trial-and-error involved in any specific situation, but we have structured ways of doing that and effective tools to measure results.
 That is “Conversion Rate Optimisation”, or “CRO”.

 How many keywords can I target with the SEO elements?

-What results can I expect?
+What results can I expect from these SEO plans?

 SEO is strategic